andrazznidar/bbb-player/README.md

 ## Detailed usage

 1. Download and unzip this repo.
-1. Change working directory to this repo.
+1. Change working directory of your system console to this repo.
 1. Optionally create a virtual environment: `python3 -m venv env` and activate it: `source ./env/bin/activate`
 1. Install `requrements.txt` using: `pip install -r requirements.txt`
 1. Download a recoreded BBB meeting using: `python bbb-player.py --download BBB_HTTPS_URL -n name_of_the_meeting` where **_BBB_HTTPS_URL_** is your meeting url and **_name_of_the_meeting_** is your name for the meeting.